Azure/azure-powershell/src/Resources/Resources/help/Test-AzManagementGroupDeployment.md

 ```

 ### -TemplateParameterFile
-A file that has the template parameters.
+Parameter file to use for the template.

 ```yaml
 Type: System.String